-U.S. exporters of RE&EE goods and services face a range of barriers caused by attempts of foreign governments to protect their domestic “clean energy” companies.
-Examples include high tariffs, investment restrictions such as local content requirements, weak enforcement of intellectual property rights, non-transparent regulations and licensing regimes, and burdensome certification requirements not required of domestic manufacturers.
+U.S. renewable energy and energy efficiency exporters can face a range of trade barriers when selling products or services abroad.
+Examples include high tariffs, local content requirements, weak enforcement of intellectual property rights, non-transparent regulations and licensing regimes, and burdensome certification requirements.

 Additional trade barriers and unfair practices that exporters generally face across all sectors include the following: